henryschoemer/project-aac-game-team-b_bugfix_team6/README.md

 </div>
 ## Project Overview
- We will develop a game, called Guess The Phrase, that aims to maximize communication between children who use Augmentative and Alternative Communication (AAC), and children who communicate verbally.
+ We will develop a game, called Story Quest : Teamwork Prevails, that aims to maximize communication between children who use Augmentative and Alternative Communication (AAC), and children who communicate verbally.
 This game will be turn-based, and use pictures to encourage communication between two players.
 We aim to integrate existing AAC technology into this game.

 ## Keywords